Renormalization Group Analysis of Turbulent Hydrodynamics: Renormalisation Group

-The field renormalization step is completely artificial.
-Let us clearly discuss the renormalization step, as it seems to have lead to confusion.
-For definiteness, we will demonstrate the concept using $\phi^4$-theory in $D$-dimensions; for other theories the procedure works in exactly the same way.
-Let us emphasize that this step is not unique to the ERG, but also found in perturbative renormalization.
+The renormalisation of the field, also called ``field strength renormalisation`` or ``wave function renormalisation'', is not required in a RG step, but is usually implemented for convenience.
+As it is related to the anomalous dimension of the field, it is appropriate to discuss this point here.
+We shall demonstrate the concept using $\phi^4$-theory in $D$-dimensions; for other theories the procedure works in exactly the same way.
+Let us emphasise that this step is not unique to the ERG, but also applied in perturbative renormalisation.